grafana/alloy/docs/sources/reference/components/otelcol.processor.discovery.md

 ### Using a preconfigured list of attributes

-It is not necessary to use a discovery component.
+It's not necessary to use a discovery component.
 In the example below, both a `test_label` and a `test.label.with.dots` resource attributes will be added to a span if its IP address is "1.2.2.2".
 The `__internal_label__` will be not be added to the span, because it begins with a double underscore (`__`).